DefoNotGus/ML_for_Adaptive_UI/README.md

 ### Deployment

-Saved models (`.pkl`) are ready for use in a web app to predict UI element sizes.
+Saved models (`.pkl`) are ready for use in a web app to predict UI element sizes hosted in flask.

-# ML_for_Adaptive_UI: Adaptive UI Prediction Model Training

-This project develops machine learning models to predict optimal UI text and image sizes based on user characteristics, encompassing data processing, model training, and deployment.

-## 1. Data Processing: Transforming Survey Data (`form1.csv` to `data.csv`)

-...(Previous Data Processing Section)...

-## 2. Model Training and Evaluation (Predicting `Text_Size`, `Image_Size`)

-...(Previous Model Training Section)...

 ## 3. ML Deployment: Flask Web Application